 Mary Stocks lived a full life, finally passing away at age 94.

-Stocks touched many in her life, but didn’t do a lot of things that make it in the typical obituary.
-So son Sandy decided to take things into his own hands.
+Stocks touched many in her life, according to her obituary.
+Her son, Sandy, decided to take things into his own hands.

 “Everything I could think of about my mother was funny.
-I didn’t want to write a really boring obituary,” Stocks told Today.
+I didn’t want to write a really boring obituary,” Stocks told the “Today” show.
 “I did it more for my family, so they would have something to remember her that would be fun.”

 The obituary is indeed pretty funny.

 “All four of us learned to use a napkin.
 You would pretend to cough, spit the food into it and thus was born the Stocks diet.
-If anyone would like a copy of her homemade gravy, we would suggest you don’t,” he added.
+If anyone would like a copy of her homemade gravy, we would suggest you don’t,” the obituary added.

-“She leaves behind a very dysfunctional family that she was very proud of,” the obit adds.
+“She leaves behind a very dysfunctional family that she was very proud of,” it added.

 Sandy says his mom would have appreciated the humor, and people around the world have enjoyed reading it.

 Sybil Marie Hicks from Ontario passed on Feb.
 2 at the age of 82, and before her death, she worked with two of her children to pen the obituary.